 History of Ayahuasca

-The origins of the shamanic use of ayahuasca are lost in the mists of history and there are many stories surrounding the how the natives initially came to work with this sacred medicine.
+The origins of the shamanic use of ayahuasca are lost in the mists of history but there are many different stories among indigenous tribes of the Amazon about the how they initially came to work with this medicine.
 In an indigenous context, ayahuasca was used by the shamans of the Amazon region for healing and divinatory purposes.
-Complex rituals surround the preparation and use of ayahuasca which have been passed down through generations of healers.
-By holding healing ceremonies, the healers use the medicine as a diagnostic tool to discover the root of illness in their patients.
+Complex rituals surround the preparation and use of ayahuasca that have been passed down through generations of healers.
+By holding healing ceremonies, they use the medicine as a diagnostic tool to discover the roots of illnesses in their patients.

 Shipibo Plant Medicine Healing Traditions

 The Shipibo culture, originating along the Ucayali River in the Peruvian Upper Amazon, is well known for shamanism and plant medicine.
-Among the indigenous cultures of the Upper Peruvian Amazon, the Shipibo are one of the few cultural groups that has managed to maintain their language, their art and their mystical plant medicine.
+Among the indigenous cultures of the Upper Peruvian Amazon, the Shipibo are one of the few cultural groups that have managed to maintain their language, art and mystical plant medicine.
 The Shipibo tribe seems to have a particularly strong relationship with ayahuasca and many consider the Shipibo to be the most highly skilled ayahuasca healers in the Peruvian Amazon.

 Ayahuasca – A Mysterious Combination of Two Plants

 Unlike all other sacred plant medicines, ayahuasca is made from two plants – the ayahuasca vine (Banisteriopsis caapi) and the leaf of the chacruna plant (Psychotria viridis).
 Both plants are collected from the jungle to create a potent mixture that offers access to the realm of spirits and an energetic world that that we are typically unable to perceive in our ordinary state of consciousness.